 5 Was the Team professional in the manner which they assumed management of the incident, managed the total incident, and returned it to the hosting agency?
 Yes No 6 Did the Team anticipate and respond to changing conditions in a timely and effective manner?
 Yes No 7 Did the Team place the proper emphasis on safet y?
 Yes No 8 Did the Team activate and manage the demobilization in a timely, cost-effective manner?
-Yes No 9 Did the Team attempt to use local resources and available forces to the extent practical? trainees , ar nd close əst Yes No
+Yes No 9 Did the Team attempt to use local resources and trainees, and closest available forces to the extent practical?
+Yes No 10 Was the IC an effective manager of the Team and d its acti vitie s?
+Yes No

-10 Was the IC an effective manager of the Team and its activities?
-Yes No 11 Was the IC obviously in charge of the Team and incident?
+Was the IC obviously in charge of the Team and incident?
 Was the IC performing a leadership role?
-Yes No 12 Was the IC aggressive in assuming responsibility for the incident and initiating action?
-Yes No 13 Did the IC express a sincere concern and empathy for the hosting unit and local conditions?
-Yes No

-Line Officer/Agency Representative: Dat e: Incident Commander: Dat e:
+11 Yes No Was the IC aggressive in assuming responsibility for the incident and 12 initiating action?
+Yes No Did the IC express a sincere concern and empathy for the hosting unit and local conditions?
+13 Yes No 14 Other comments: Agency Administrator or Agency Representative: Dat e: Incident Commander: Dat e: